dotcomadot/Node-RED-Phidgets-Experiments/README.md

-# Node-RED and Phidgets Experiments
+Node-RED and Phidgets Experiments
 This repository contains a collection of experiments using Node-RED to interface with various Phidgets devices.

-## Folder Structure
+Folder Structure

-* `documentation/`: General guides, manuals, and notes on Node-RED and Phidgets.
+documentation/: General guides, manuals, and notes on Node-RED and Phidgets.

-* `experiments/`: Individual, self-contained projects, each in its own subfolder.
+experiments/: Individual, self-contained projects, each in its own subfolder.

-* `shared_flows/`: Reusable Node-RED flows and subflows.
+shared_flows/: Reusable Node-RED flows and subflows.

-## Getting Started
+Getting Started

-Each experiment folder contains a `flows/` directory with the Node-RED JSON file, and a `README.md` with instructions on how to set it up and run it.
+Each experiment folder contains a flows/ directory with the Node-RED JSON file, and a README.md with instructions on how to set it up and run it.

-## Hardware Used
+Hardware Used

-* Phidgets VINT HUB0000_0
+Phidgets VINT HUB0000_0

-* Phidgets SONAR Sensor
+Phidgets DST1200_0 Sonar Sensor

-* ...
+...

+Experiments
+01-Sonar-DST1200_Distance_Sensor: Reads distance data from a DST1200_0 sonar sensor and cleans the output for easy use.

+Flow File

+Learn more